-Picture this: For the longest time, you’ve had a crush on one of your friends, who, unfortunately, is dating someone.
-And throughout the years of your friendship, you’ve somehow taken on the role of the overly supportive friend—someone, who, despite their feelings, unfailingly listens to their friend talk about the girl he’s dating.
-It’s painful for you of course, but you’ve somehow accepted the fact that there won’t be a chance between the both of you, ever.
+Picture this: For the longest time, you’ve had a crush on one of your friends who, unfortunately, is dating someone.
+And throughout your years of friendship, you’ve somehow taken on the role of the overly supportive friend.
+Someone who, despite their feelings, unfailingly listens to their friend talk about the girl they’re dating.
+It’s painful for you of course, but you’ve somehow accepted the fact that there won’t be a chance between the both of you ever.

-This feeling of being led on is what we Los Angeles Lakers fans have felt this whole National Basketball Association (NBA) season.
-This season has seen us going from strong title contenders to becoming one of the worst teams in the western conference.
+This feeling of being led on is what we Los Angeles Lakers fans have felt this whole NBA season, which has seen us going from strong title contenders to becoming one of the worst teams in the Western Conference.

 All this hoping led us to think that everything was going smoothly, especially after seeing the team starting the first few months of the season on a remarkable note.

-Before their anticipated game versus the Golden State Warriors on Christmas day, the Lakers won 19 out of their first 33 games.
-Not a bad ratio, especially considering they were ranked number five in the western conference standings.
+Before their anticipated game versus the Golden State Warriors on Christmas day, the Lakers won 19 of their first 33 games.
+Not a bad ratio, especially considering they were ranked number five in the Western Conference standings.
 The rotations looked like they were patching up and it seemed like James was going to take over almost every game.
 It was a give-Lebron-the-ball-and-let-him-takeover (or let Lebron find his open teammates) kind of offensive strategy.

-This went on until the King suffered an unfortunate groin injury while driving to the hoop in the game versus Golden State.
+This went on until the King suffered an unfortunate groin injury while driving to the hoop versus Golden State.
 This injury led James to miss the next 17 games.